mr-shaheer/mr-shaheer/README.md

 My goal is to design ecosystems of intelligent agents that can:

-- Operate independently across end-to-end business processes
+- Independently own end-to-end business processes from planning through execution
 - Deliver 24/7 productivity without downtime or fatigue
 - Collaborate seamlessly with humans as dependable digital teammates
 - Continuously learn, adapt, and enhance performance over time